OWASP/CheatSheetSeries/cheatsheets/XML_Security_Cheat_Sheet.md

 The amount and type of information will depend on the type of implementation.
 Responses can be classified as follows, ranking from easy to complex:

-**1) Complete Disclosure**: The simplest and most unusual scenario, with complete disclosure you can clearly see what’s going on by receiving the complete responses from the server being queried.
+**1) Complete Disclosure**: The simplest and most unusual scenario, with complete disclosure you can clearly see what's going on by receiving the complete responses from the server being queried.
 You have an exact representation of what happened when connecting to the remote host.

 **2) Error-based**: If you are unable to see the response from the remote server, you may be able to use the error response.
 Consider a web service leaking details on what went wrong in the SOAP Fault element when trying to establish a connection: